paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 - **Score** **_non-words_**

 ^
-And score non-words like an empty string and a string with space characters in it like tabs and new lines.
+And score non-words.
+Things like an empty string and a string with space characters in it like tabs and new lines.

 ---
 [.background-color: #009CA8]